Damon Centola: Collective intelligence

 In 2017, Centola and his graduate students Joshua Becker and Devon Brackbill found that the "wisdom of the crowd" could be improved by using communication networks and that the structure of the social network changed the intelligence of the group.

 Decentralized networks, in which everyone had the same number of connections and same level of influence, consistently produced group judgements that were more accurate than the standard "wisdom of the crowd".
 Centralized networks did not create these improvements because they gave a central, highly connected person more influence.
 Because of this disproportionate influence, they found that any errors by the central person would make the entire group underperform.

+In 2020, Centola and Devon Brackbill published Impact of Network Structure on Collective Learning: An Experimental Study in a Data Science Competition, which found that less efficient communication networks outperformed more efficient ones on complex problem-solving tasks by promoting greater exploration of solutions before converging on the best-performing approaches.

+In 2022, Centola published The Network Science of Collective Intelligence in Trends in Cognitive Sciences, a review that synthesized advances in network science research on collective intelligence and proposed a unifying framework for understanding how communication networks shape collective problem-solving and social learning.

 In subsequent studies, Centola and his graduate students Doug Guilbeault and Joshua Becker showed that the same networked collective intelligence process worked to improve group judgements, even when participants initially had strong partisan biases.

+This line of research informed Centola's 2026 book Goodthink: The New Science of Collective Intelligence, which busts the myth of groupthink and argues that appropriately structured social networks can transform social influence into a mechanism for improving group decision-making, innovation, cooperation, and problem-solving.

 Norms and tipping points

 In 2015, Centola and physicist Andrea Baronchelli showed that the network structure of an online community can control the ability for people to converge on a shared social norm.

 Centola and his team then used the same empirical design in 2018 to test Centola's theory of critical mass.
 Centola's theory predicted and showed that 25% of people need to adopt a new social norm to create an inflection point where everyone in the group follows.
 Results showed that by getting above the 25% tipping point, a committed minority can have rapid success in changing an entire population's opinion.

+In 2025, Centola and Douglas Guilbeault extended this line of research to online content moderation in Structural Synchronization in Classification of Controversial Content.
+The study found that structurally similar communication networks independently synchronized on decisions about the classification and removal of controversial content, reducing partisan differences in moderation judgments and improving participants' experiences compared with individuals making decisions alone.

+Centola's work on tipping points has been cited in discussions of social movements, including analyses of the #MeToo movement and the role of committed minorities in social change.